Model Metadata

 If you are developing or integrating into a mod, you will need to rebuild your project to update the resources, then you can press F3 + T in-game to reload your resources.

-Property: gui_display
+Property: display

 How to Configure